sukitsubaki/sukitsubaki.github.io/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Additional license information:
+**Additional license information:**
-* The cherry blossom favicon (🌸) is licensed under CC-BY 4.0 from Twitter Twemoji
+* The cherry blossom [favicon](assets/favicon) is licensed under CC-BY 4.0 from Twitter Twemoji
+* The base [mockup photo](assets/images/preview.jpg) is from Bongkarn Thanyakij via Pixabay
-* The profile photo is copyrighted and all rights reserved
+* The [profile photo](assets/images/suki-tsubaki.jpeg) is copyrighted and all rights reserved